leafo/lua-enet/README.md

 **lua-enet** is a binding to the [ENet](http://enet.bespin.org/) library for Lua.
 ENet is a thin network communication layer over UDP that provides high performance and reliable communication that is suitable for games.
-The interface exposes an asynchronous non-blocking way of creating clients and servers that is easy to integrate into existing event loops.
+The interface exposes an asynchronous way of creating clients and servers that is easy to integrate into existing event loops.

 To get an idea of how ENet works and what it provides have a look at [Features and Achritecture](http://enet.bespin.org/Features.html) from the